How to Start & Optimize Your Grocery Delivery Business

 Customer expectations surrounding the delivery experience change, too.
 Thanks to advances in technology, more than half of consumers now expect to be able to track delivery orders in real-time.
 And courier services like Instacart and Shipt have obliterated next-day delivery by offering same-day delivery or even turnaround times “as little as 1 hour.”

 Add all of these variables to changing traffic patterns, weather-related challenges, and the unpredictability of daily life, and it becomes very clear that optimization isn’t something you can “set and forget.”
+It’s something that business owners have to incorporate into their business model from day one and work on over time to ensure profitability.

 How to Optimize Grocery Delivery Services Using OptimoRoute